-- Press the button on the turn signal indicator as often as necessary until "HOME" is displayed. - 2.
+- Press the button in the turn signal lever repeatedly until "HOME" is displayed. - 2.
 Press the button for a longer period.
 Current vehicle speed is once again displayed.
 Displays are also exited if no entries are made for approx. 8 seconds.